LukeHaberkamp/FalsePositives/ReadMe.md

 ## Running the Code

 You can run the code directly in your browser using Google Colab, without needing to install anything on your local machine.
+Just click 'open in colab' on the False_Positive_Probability.ipynb script.